FR-44 Insurance Florida: What It Is, Cost & How It Differs From SR-22

 What happens if my FR-44 insurance lapses in Florida?

-If your FR-44 policy is cancelled or lapses for any reason, your insurer is legally required to notify the Florida DHSMV immediately.
+If your FR-44 policy is cancelled or lapses for any reason, your insurer is legally required to file an SR-26 form with the Florida DHSMV immediately.
 The state will then suspend your driver's license, and you will not be able to legally drive until you obtain new qualifying coverage, have the FR-44 refiled, and pay reinstatement fees ranging from $150 to $500 depending on how many prior suspensions you have.
-Additionally, the 3-year compliance clock resets entirely, extending the overall time you must carry FR-44 coverage.
+Additionally, the 3-year compliance clock resets entirely, which can significantly extend the overall time you must carry FR-44 coverage.
+For general guidance on navigating car insurance after a DUI, review our dedicated guide.

 Compare Car Insurance Rates in Ohio